 and in downtown Grand Island's Railside area there are boutique shops and several antique shops located within walking distance of each other.

-Of course you will be getting hungry and there is much to chose from including several ethnic food trucks, great steak houses, American cuisine and even an Irish whiskey bar which serves meals.
+Of course you will be getting hungry and there is so much to chose from including several ethnic food trucks, great steak houses, Japanese cuisine and even an Irish whiskey bar which serves meals.
 Grand Island is home to two of the growing number of craft breweries outlets around the State.